 Quebecor Media requires access to the support structures of hydroelectric and telephone utilities and it needs municipal rights of way to deploy its cable network.
 Where access to the structures of telephone utilities cannot be secured, Quebecor Media may apply to the CRTC to obtain a right of access under the Telecommunications Act (Canada) (the "Telecommunications Act").
 Quebecor Media has entered into comprehensive support structure access agreements with all the major hydroelectric companies and all the major telecommunications companies on its service territory.
-Should Quebecor Media seek to renew or renegotiate those agreements, it cannot guarantee that they will continue to be available on their respective terms, or on acceptable terms, or at all, which may place Quebecor Media at a competitive disadvantage.
+Should Quebecor Media seek to renew or renegotiate those agreements, it cannot guarantee that they will continue to be available on their respective terms, or on acceptable terms, or at all, which may place Quebecor Media at a competitive disadvantage and which may have a material adverse effect on its business and prospects.